-The line should be filled by some other means.
-Do not use hydrostatic test pump to fill pipe that is to be tested.
+✅ Do not use the pump to fill pipe that is to be tested.

-Use only clean water in a hydrostatic test.
-Do not remove intake line strainer except to clean.
+✅ Use only clean water and do not remove intake line strainer except to clean.
 Sand and other contaminants will damage the hydro pump.

-When drawing water from a drum to conduct a hydrostatic testing, be sure the intake hose is not resting against the wall of the drum, restricting the intake suction.
+✅ When drawing water from a drum be sure the intake hose is not resting against the wall of the drum, restricting the intake suction.

-Do not use hose or fittings which are rated for less than the test pressure being used on the test pump or the hand operated test pump.
+✅ Do not use hose or fittings which are rated for less than the test pressure

-Do not run this pump dry always have fluid when running a hydrostatic test.
+✅ Do not run this pump dry always have fluid when running it.

-When you have finished using your hydro pump and are going to store it until your next job, we suggest running 50/50 water/antifreeze solution through it.
-This will lubricate your pump and prevent rust in the test pump
+✅ When you have finished using your pump and are going to store it until your next job, we suggest running 50/50 water/antifreeze solution through it.
+This will lubricate your pump and prevent rust inside.